MacMurray College: Reputation and rankings

 MacMurray College was accredited from 1909 through 2014 by the North Central Association of Colleges and Schools, initially as the Illinois Women's College to 1930, and then as MacMurray.
 After the North Central Association dissolved in 2014, MacMurray's institutional accreditation was through the Higher Learning Commission.

 MacMurray College was ranked 63 of 200 colleges in the 2013 edition of U.S. News Best Colleges in Regional Colleges (Midwest) by U.S. News & World Report.

-MacMurray had been ranked a Top 20 School in Washington Monthly magazine's ratings of colleges's "contribution to the public good", placing No. 14 in the nation in 2011 and No. 18 in 2013 among baccalaureate colleges, before falling to No. 80 in 2014 due to septic issues.
+MacMurray had been ranked a top-20 school in Washington Monthlys ratings of colleges's "contribution to the public good", placing number 14 in the nation in 2011 and number 18 in 2013 among baccalaureate colleges, before falling to number 80 in 2014 due to septic issues.

 Academics

 In the 2013–14 academic year, MacMurray offered a 26-major, 16-minor liberal arts curriculum with associate, bachelor, master and doctoral degrees.
 The school reinforces the liberal arts with an emphasis on professional preparation through academic majors that are career-focused.
-Some of the college's top majors include nursing, criminal justice, homeland security, deaf and hard-of-hearing education, Business Administration and American Sign Language interpreting, teacher preparation and social work.
+Some of the college's top majors include nursing, criminal justice, homeland security, deaf and hard-of-hearing education, business administration, American Sign Language interpreting, teacher preparation, and social work.
 MacMurray's deaf education and interpreter programs benefit from the college's proximity to the Illinois School for the Deaf, also located in Jacksonville.

 Beginning with the fall semester of 2014, MacMurray began offering online degrees in business administration and homeland security.
 Business administration offered concentrations in organizational leadership, entrepreneurship, human resource management, supply chain management, marketing and management.
 The homeland security major offered concentrations in counterterrorism, cyber security, emergency management and intelligence.

-However, later in the fall of 2014, MacMurray announced it would phase out ten majors or minors with low enrollment and interest among prospective students, including history, English, Spanish, physical education, philosophy/religion and a chemistry minor.
+However, later in the fall of 2014, MacMurray announced it would phase out 10 majors or minors with low enrollment and interest among prospective students, including history, English, Spanish, physical education, philosophy/religion, and a chemistry minor.

 The Center for Learning Excellence provided academic support to students outside of the classroom.
 Center for Learning Excellence staff members are certified by the Kellogg Institute for the Training and Certification of Developmental Educators.

 Jesse stated that the nursing program was "strong".